arghanilhub/Financial_Customer_Complaint_Analysis/README.md

 **Answering the following key questions through my analysis in these areas :** <br/>

-**Complaint trend** : Do consumer complaints show any kind of seasonal pattern?<br/> **Product analysis** : For which Product and services, customer's are complaining about most? what are their common issues?<br/> how they are being typically resolved?<br/>
+**Complaint trend** : Do consumer complaints show any kind of seasonal pattern?<br/> **Product analysis** : For which Product and services, customer's are complaining about most? what are their common issues? and how they are being typically resolved?<br/>
-**Company Responce** : Is there any trend in the company's responses to the problems arising from the products with the most complaints?<br/>
+**Company Responce** : Is there any trend in the company's responses to the problems arising from the products with the most complaints?
 Can we learn anything from the issues where the company is providing *untimely responses*?

 **Complaint tracker** : In 2023, how many complaint are still *in-progress*?<br/>
 Both the complaint analysis and tracker reports, created in Excel, can be downloaded from the following link: [Download the Excel report](https://github.com/arghanilhub/Customer_Complaint_Analysis/blob/main/Financial_Consumer_Complaints.xlsx)